gmr/mikkoo/README.rst

 The Mikkoo configuration file uses `YAML <http://yaml.org>`_ for markup and allows for one or more PgQ queue to be processed.

+If you have a Sentry or a Sentry account, the ``Application/sentry_dsn`` setting will turn on sentry exception logging, if the
+`raven <https://pypi.python.org/pypi/raven>`_ client library is installed.

 Queues are configured by name under the ``Application/workers`` stanza.
 The following example configures two workers for the processing of a queue named ``invoices``.
 Each worker process connects to a local PostgreSQL and RabbitMQ